Figuring out your deep soul’s desire is the first step towards healing. Horses can help us understand ourselves.

 Basically, during the workshop, I was able to engage all my senses and try completing some tasks rather than just talking about my emotions, like in regular talk therapy.
 One of the most prominent things I learned was how I affect others in my relationships.
 Horses give this kind of feedback right away.
 What’s interesting, nobody needed to tell me, “maybe you are too forceful, or not assertive enough.”
 Horses behaviors showed me.
 They don’t need to please or obey me.
 They will not have any of my shenanigans.

 Horses Teach Us How to Be in Our Bodies During Equine Assisted Therapy Session

 When trying to accomplish a task with horses, I could try problem solve, figure out how I can do it, in the most creative and intelligent ways.
-But, if I was lacking confidence or if I was feeling intimidated, horses would not comply with my attempts to move them from one side of the arena to the other side of the arena for instance.
-Similarly, if I was pretending to be confident or coming across very forceful, horses would not have it.
-They feel you more in the moment than you are aware.
+But, if I lacked confidence or if I was feeling intimidated, horses would not comply with my attempts to move them from one side of the arena to the other side of the arena for instance.
+Similarly, if I were pretending to be confident or coming across very forceful, horses would not have it.
+They feel you more at the moment than you are aware.
 While you are involved in the task, you forget to look inward.
 Horses remind us of this.
 They help us pause and see what’s going inside for us.
 They enable us to be inside of our bodies.
-This is a term used to describe when we are able to observe our body sensations, impulses, and emotions.
+This is a term used to describe when we can observe our body sensations, impulses, and emotions.
 This kind of awareness allows us to understand ourselves better.

 Horses Teach Us Relationship Skills and Provide Us with Insight Into How We Affect Others